Transgender rights in the United States: Employment

-In June 2020, the Court ruled for the first time on a case directly regarding Transgender rights.
+In June 2020, the U.S. Supreme Court ruled for the first time on a case directly regarding Transgender rights.
 In the case R.G. & G.R.
 Harris Funeral Homes Inc. v.
-Equal Employment Opportunity Commission the Supreme Court held that Title VII of the Civil Rights Act 1964 extends protections to individuals who are transgender in Employment.
+Equal Employment Opportunity Commission, the Supreme Court held that Title VII of the Civil Rights Act 1964 extends protections to individuals who are transgender in Employment.
 This is based on discrimination on the grounds of transgender status is a form of discrimination based on sex.
 Prior to the rulings that Title VII protections covered transgender status, four states (Alaska, Arizona, Wisconsin, and Missouri) had not enacted specific protections based on transgender status in any employment, and 22 states had extended protections to public employment only.

 Laws

-Federal
+Federal laws

 There is no federal law designating transgender as a protected class, or specifically requiring equal treatment for transgender people.
 Some versions of the Employment Non-Discrimination Act introduced in the U.S. Congress have included protections against discrimination for transgender people, but as of 2021 no version of ENDA has passed.
 Whether or not to include such language has been a controversial part of the debate over the bill.
 In 2016 and again in 2017, Rep. Pete Olson [R-TX] introduced legislation to strictly interpret gender identity according to biology, which would end federal civil rights protection of gender identity.
 It remains legal at the federal level for parents to subject transgender children to conversion therapy.

 On October 4, 2017, Attorney General Jeff Sessions released a Department of Justice memo stating that Title VII of the 1964 Civil Rights Act prohibits discrimination based on sex, which he stated "is ordinarily defined to mean biologically male or female," but the law "does not prohibit discrimination based on gender identity per se."